 What is the legal definition of sexual exploitation?

-Sexual exploitation is when someone does any of the following things without your consent, for the purpose of sexual pleasure and without a valid medical or caregiving purpose:
+Sexual exploitation is when someone does any of the following things in front of you without your consent and without a valid medical or caregiving purpose:

 - showing you his/her genitals;

 - any other act that the abuser knew or should have known would cause shame, humiliation, or other harm to your personal dignity.1